zsiki/configurable_search/README.md

 ## 2nd Sample configuration file

 Sample using layer names of the QGIS project.
 It can be used for database layers.
-This case layer names or absolut pathes are given in path parameter.
+This case layer names or absolut pathes are given in layer and path parameters respectively.
 If path is emmpty the layer with the group name will be searched.

 ```